 However, they didn’t change the amps’ extreme-gain circuits, die-hard construction and affordability.

-) is primed by up to six 12AX7 preamp tubes and driven by four 6L6GC power tubes, delivering brutal high-gain power.
+The amp (which comes in a ton of variations) is primed by up to six 12AX7 preamp tubes and driven by four 6L6GC power tubes, delivering brutal high-gain power.

 Try plugging into the high-gain input to double the input gain for crushing overdriven tones.
 You also can create a second "lead" tone by engaging the Crunch option on the rhythm channel.
 In the master section, you'll find the Resonance and Presence controls.
 Resonance acts as a low-frequency boost, while Presence acts as a high-frequency boost, both allowing you to sculpt your tone.
 All of this tonal power is housed in an exterior that is built for the rigors of the road.